Inflectra/rapise-documentation/scorm/js_basic/README.md

 ## Conditions

+In JavaScript, conditions are used to make decisions in your code.
+They help your program to do different things based on whether a specific condition is `true` or `false`.
+Think of it like making choices in real life.

+Here are the basics.

 ### The `if` statement

 The `if` statement allows us to check if an expression is equal to `true` or `false`, and execute different code according to the result.